Should you buy a 2020 Eurail Pass? Here’s how to decide

 >>>Check prices on Eurail Saver Passes

-If you’ll be touring major cities within 1 to 5 countries, a regional or single-country pass might be perfect, and Second Class passes are available for all ages
+If you'll be touring major cities within ONE country, a single-country pass might be perfect, and Second Class passes are available for all ages

 >>>Check Eurostar prices